fogzii/lab03_academics/README.md

 ## Due Date

-Week 4 Monday 5:00 pm AEST
+~~Week 4 Monday 5:00 pm AEST~~ (extended by 17 hours due to the public holiday on Monday 03.10.2022, for 22T3)

+Week 4 Tuesday 10:00 am AEST

 ## Background

 ### Rationale

 As a software engineer, it is important to quickly adapt to changing requirements.
-Seeing your success from lab01, the university has reached out again for help with redesigning their entire academic-course system.
+Seeing your success from lab01, the university has reached out again for help with redesigning its entire academic-course system.

 You were presented with a new set of requirements, including the admission of new academics and courses to the system.
 Any design decisions and inner workings of your software are left to your professional judgement - the university is only interested in the input/output from the interface.